 Wes Skiles Peacock Springs State Park

-Peacock Springs, a trendy site for cave divers, boasts almost 33,000 feet (10,058 meters) of underwater cave systems for certified scuba divers to explore.
-The state park also boasts six sinkholes and two springs on-site.
+Peacock Springs, a trendy site for cave divers, boasts almost 33,000ft (10,058m) of underwater cave systems for certified scuba divers to explore.
+The state park also has six sinkholes and two springs on-site.